-Michael Kenna (born 1953) is one of the most acclaimed landscape photographers of his generation.
-His photographs have been the subject of some 50 monographs and are held in the collections of over 100 museums worldwide.
-His work is presented in collaboration with Huxley-Parlour Gallery.
+Michael Kenna (born 1953) is one of the most acclaimed landscape photographers of his generation with a truly global audience for his work.
+He has held over 475 solo exhibitions in 40 countries and his photographs have been the subject of over 70 monographs.
+To date his prints are held in the permanent collections of over 100 museums worldwide.

-Kenna only photographs his work in black and white, as he believes 'black and white is immediately more mysterious because we see in colour all the time.
-It is quieter than colour.'
-He prefers to photograph on his own, in silence, creating a sense of calm, solitude and tranquillity in his photographs.
-As he states, 'I prefer suggestion over description.
+Kenna prefers to photograph on his own, in silence, creating a sense of calm, solitude and tranquillity in his photographs.
+As he stated, 'I prefer suggestion over description.
 The world is pretty chaotic, seemingly always speeding up and getting louder and more visually dense.
 I am interested in finding and creating calm shelters from the storm, places where quiet and solitude is encouraged and inner contemplation possible.
 I think we could all use a break from time to time.'

-Kenna currently lives in Seattle with his wife and children.
-His photographs are held in permanent collections at the Bibliotheque Nationale in Paris, The National Gallery of Art in Washington DC, The Tokyo Metropolitan Museum of Photography and the Victoria and Albert Museum in London.
-He has been exhibited globally including solo exhibitions in the United States, India, Japan and South Korea.
-Kenna is also the recipient of numerous awards including the Imogen Cunningham Award in 1981 and in 2003 he was made an Honorary Master of Arts at the Brooks Institute in California.
+Kenna currently lives in Seattle, with his wife and children.
+His photographs are held in over 110 permanent collections including the Bibliothèque Nationale in Paris, The National Gallery of Art in Washington DC, The Tokyo Metropolitan Museum of Photography and the Victoria and Albert Museum in London.
+He has been exhibited globally including solo exhibitions in China, India, Japan, Russia and South Korea.
+Kenna is also the recipient of numerous awards including the Imogen Cunningham Award, San Francisco, USA in 1981; he was made a Chevalier of the Order of Arts and Letters by the Ministry of

 of Culture in Paris, France in 2000; in 2003 he became an Honorary Master of Arts at the Brooks Institute, USA and in 2016 he was awarded the Special Photographer Award, Higashikawa, Japan.